telvarost/LikeLikeOres-StationAPI/README.md

 Thanks for considering contributing!
 To get started fork this repository, make your changes, and create a PR.

-If you are new to StationAPI consider watching the following videos on Babric/StationAPI Minecraft modding: https://www.youtube.com/watch?v=9-sVGjnGJ5s&list=PLa2JWzyvH63wGcj5-i0P12VkJG7PDyo9T
+If you are new to StationAPI, consider watching through [this YouTube series](https://www.youtube.com/watch?v=9-sVGjnGJ5s&list=PLa2JWzyvH63wGcj5-i0P12VkJG7PDyo9T) on Babric/StationAPI Minecraft modding.